Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Nuclear structure functions in the OPE

 \subsection{Remarks}

-We note that the formula for TMCs in Eq.~\eqref{eq:master} was derived without invoking perturbative QCD.
-In principle, one can start from matrix elements that describe collinear parton splitting at some fixed order in QCD, construct structure functions, compare to $\tilde{T}_{\mu\nu}^{A}$ in Eq.~\eqref{eq:virtComptonTwist2}, and obtain expressions for $C_\iota^{2k}$ to some power in the strong coupling constant $\alpha_{s}$.
-However, by constructing structure functions in the OPE, the $C_\iota^{2k}$ in Eq.~\eqref{eq:virtComptonTwist2} are defined at any order $\alpha_{s}$.
+Note that the formula for TMCs in Eq.~\eqref{eq:master} was derived without invoking \textit{perturbative} QCD.
+In principle, one can start from matrix elements that describe collinear parton splitting at some fixed order in perturbative QCD, construct structure functions, compare to $\tilde{T}_{\mu\nu}^{A}$ in Eq.~\eqref{eq:virtComptonTwist2}, and obtain expressions for $C_\iota^{2k}$ at some power in the strong coupling constant $\alpha_{s}$.
+However, by constructing structure functions in the OPE the Wilson coefficients $C_\iota^{2k}$ in Eq.~\eqref{eq:virtComptonTwist2} are exact quantities, i.e., they are defined at all orders in $\alpha_{s}$.
+(Expanding $C_\iota^{2k}$ in powers of $\alpha_{s}$ would then yield the perturbative QCD result.)
 Ultimately, this implies that all the $\alpha_s$ dependence of $\tilde{F}_i^{A, \rm TMC}$ is contained in $\tilde{F}_i^{A,(0)}$.
-This also means that the coefficients $A_{j}^{i}$, $B_{j}^{i}$ and $C_{j}$, and the variable $\xi_A$ are the same irrespective to the order (LO, NLO, NNLO,~\ldots{}) at which the structure functions $\tilde{F}_{i}^{A, (0)}$ are considered.
+This also means that the coefficients $A_{j}^{i}$, $B_{j}^{i}$ and $C_{j}$, and the variable $\xi_A$ are the same irrespective of the order (LO, NLO, NNLO,~\ldots{}) at which the structure functions $\tilde{F}_{i}^{A, (0)}$ are considered.

 In the above expressions for $F_{i}^{{\TMC}}$, we emphasize that it is $(x_A,Q^{2})$ and not $(\xi_A,Q^{2})$ that is the correct point in phase space to evaluate structure functions.
 While on the surface it may appear strange to have the left-hand side of Eq.~\eqref{eq:master} to be a function of $x_A$ while the right-hand side be a function of $\xi_A$, this difference arises naturally in the calculation.
 In particular, final-state kinematics in $\ell A$ DIS are constrained by momentum conservation, with $\delta^{4}(q+P_A-P_{X})\sim\delta(x_A-\xi_A)$.
 Thus, we can write schematically